Sambo's: History

 After the first Sambo's was opened in 1957, the restaurant was expanded to more locations.
-In late 1963, it had restaurants in 16 cities – in California, Oregon, Nevada, and Arizona.
+In late 1963, it had restaurants in 16 cities in California, Oregon, Nevada, and Arizona.
 By 1969, the company had grown to 98 locations, and over the next two years diversified to create additional restaurant franchises, including Red Top Hamburgers, Heidi's Pie Shop, and the Blue Ox Steak House.
 In 1979, Sambo's had 1,117 outlets in 47 American states.
 There was a Sambo's restaurant in Vernon, British Columbia located at 4215-32st.

 In the latter half of the 1970s, pressure began to mount on the chain to change its name, drawing protests and lawsuits in communities that viewed the term Sambo as pejorative towards Black Americans.
 Twelve of its restaurants were opened as or renamed "The Jolly Tiger" in locations where the local community passed resolutions forbidding the use of the original name or refused to grant the chain permits.
 The last of these restaurants was created in December 1977.
 In March 1979, the company reversed course on its "Jolly Tiger" restaurants and stated their intent to rename all of them back to Sambo's.
-The company cited poor financial performance of these restaurants; the company's "constitutional, legal, and moral right to operate (those restaurants) under its corporate name"; and the assertion that Black people did not object to the name, citing studies that showed that "three times as many blacks [sic] ate at Sambo's as at any other full-service restaurant".
+The company cited poor financial performance of these restaurants; the company's "constitutional, legal, and moral right to operate (those restaurants) under its corporate name"; and the assertion that Black people did not object to the name, citing studies that showed that "three times as many blacks ate at Sambo's as at any other full-service restaurant".